|KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures|

 Nachschreiber: One who writes a Nachschrift.

 We occasionally find in the German literature the words ‘Urschrift’ or ‘unmittelbare Niederschrift’ (original or immediate notes): these refer to the Mitschrift.
-Occasionally ‘Nachschrift’ is used in to mean the same as ‘Mitschrift’.
+Occasionally ‘Nachschrift’ is used in the same sense as ‘Mitschrift’.
 I use the words ‘original notes’, ‘fair copy’, and ‘copy’ in the senses noted above.

 NL: An abbreviation for Nachlaß, or literary remains.
 For instance, manuscript collections mentioned in these pages include NL-Kant, NL-Herder, and NL-Adickes.